Rabbinical School

 Required Courses

-Of the 60 credits typically required for graduation from Hebrew Seminary’s Rabbinical School, the following Required Courses–or, in special circumstances, the equivalent thereof as determined by the Dean of Students and Rosh Yeshivah–must be completed:
+Of the 52 classes (in addition to an 8 credit Internship or Thesis/Senior Project) typically required for graduation from Hebrew Seminary’s Rabbinical School, the following Required Courses–or, in special circumstances, the equivalent thereof as determined by the Dean of Students and Rosh Yeshivah–must be completed:

 Biblical Commentary